How To Automate Your Multi-Vendor Marketplace Payments

 A few more tips to consider when automating your vendor payments:

-- Tip 1: Sync live prices from your vendors through Jetti.
+- Tip 1: Sync live prices from your vendors through Onport.
 This means you’re always selling at the correct vendor price.
 Avoid syncing manually - it could leave you open to making some costly mistakes.

 - Tip 2: Don’t apply coupon discounts issued to your customers on the amount you invoice vendors.
 Say you want to offer your new customers a 10% discount.
-You should absorb this, not the vendor (don’t worry - Jetti handles this by default).
+You should absorb this, not the vendor (don’t worry - Onport handles this by default).

 - Tip 3: Set the currencies for your vendors inventory feeds.
-If you sell in USD but your vendor is in CAD, Jetti can automatically adjust the prices.
+If you sell in USD but your vendor is in CAD, Onport can automatically adjust the prices.
 You can even ‘prettify’ prices (e.g. round-up to the nearest dollar), which is definitely something to think about if you’re working with several currencies.

 Ready to automate your marketplace payments?